WonilH/yellow_ketchapp/client_qtwidget/README.md

 # Qt gRPC Client using QtProtobuf

 This directory contains a minimal Qt Widgets application written in C++ that communicates with the gRPC server using Qt's gRPC and QtProtobuf modules.
-The application mirrors the features of the Python client:

-- Send a greeting using the `Greeter` service
+The example simply sends a greeting using the `Greeter` service.
-- List images available on the server
-- Download the selected image

 ## Prerequisites